tcrowe/sample-sync-websockets/docs/synchronize-websockets.md

 ## CharacterManager

 The approach we took in this project is called `CharacterManager`.

-See `./src/server/lib/character-manager.ts`
+It's the gatekeeper for the messages being sent between the client and server.

 The `character-manager.ts` file contains these methods: